 1967: The Road to Nowhere is started.

 Geology of Antelope Island Davis County, Utah pg.
 131. In 1967, the Utah Department of Transportation (UDOT) investigated two potential sources of sand and gravel on the northern part of the island for the use of the construction of the causeway from Syracuse to Antelope Island.
 Material from this deposit, at least until 1969, was used as fill on the causeway

 1969: State of Utah buys 2,000 acres on the north end of the island and creates a state park.

 1972: The Island Ranching Company sells to Anschutz Corporation.

 Geology of Antelope Island Davis County, Utah pg.
 134. In 1979 and 1980 about 16 million cubic yards of material were excavated from this part of the island for interstate highway construction.
 The excavation essentially removed the top 10 to 15 feet of surficial deposits.
 The material was loaded onto a 13 -mile-long conveyor belt and carried southeasterly to a stockpile and loading facility near 5600 West and the I-80 route west of Salt Lake City.
 At the time, this conveyer belt system was the longest ever built in the world.
 The excavated areas were graded, contoured, and revegetated.

 1981: State of Utah purchases the Southern 26,000 acres of the island.

-1983: Rising lake waters floods causeway, park closes.
+1983: Rising lake waters flood causeway, park closes.

 1987: Lake reaches its highest point of 4,211.85’ above sea level.
-Due to flooding problems, massive pumps operated pumping water into west desert.
-First bison round up.
+Due to flooding problems, massive pumps operated pumping water into the west desert.
+First bison round-up.

 1992: Northern causeway is rebuilt.